lookit/lookit-docs/docs/source/install-ember-app.rst

 Installation: ember-lookit-frameplayer (Ember app)
 ==================================================

-``ember-lookit-frameplayer`` is a small Ember application that allows both researchers to preview an experiment and users to participate in an experiment.
-This is meant to be used in conjunction with the `Lookit API Django project <https://github.com/lookit/lookit-api>`__, which contains the Experimenter and Lookit applications.
-The Django application will proxy to these Ember routes for previewing/participating in an experiment.
+``ember-lookit-frameplayer`` is the Lookit experiment runner.
+It is a small Ember application that allows researchers to design experiments, and then preview or participate in the experiment.
+This is meant to be used in conjunction with the `Lookit API Django project <https://github.com/lookit/lookit-api>`__, which contains the rest of the code for the CHS site.
+The Django application will proxy to these Ember routes for previewing/participating in a Lookit experiment.

-In order to run the frame player as it works on Lookit, you will need to additionally install the Django app ``lookit-api`` and then follow the local frame development instructions to make sure it communicates with the Ember app.
+In order to run the Lookit experiment runner as it works on CHS, you will need to additionally install the Django app ``lookit-api`` and then follow the local frame development instructions to make sure it communicates with the Ember app.
 This way, for instance, an experiment frame will be able